vryzhov/COSC416-2024/lab6/README.md

 Evaluate quality of generated recommendations

 3. Create Validation set and evaluate each of the four methods using techniques presented in this lab.
 4. Apply at least two algorithms you developed in Lab 4 and Lab 5 (content based and collaborative filtering) to the Train set of movies and evaluate performance of these algorithms on the Validation set.
-The peer selection will be different than was used in Assignment Part 1.
+Because the train set will be used to select peers, the list of peers will be different than the list used in Assignment Part 1.

 ## Assignment Part 3
 5. Present evaluation results of algorithms performance in a table similar to shown above and create a summary of your findings.
-What methods yields better recommendation results?
+Which methods yield better recommendation results?
+6. Add your reflections and thoughts to the submission.

 ## Submission